 "Women would come in for the hospital tour and they’d be absolutely thrilled to see the birth center, because it’s so beautiful in there," says Kimm Sun, a midwife who worked at Bellevue in 2006.
 "It was horrible, because you knew they weren’t going to get that experience when the time came."

 The situation was different in 1998, when Bellevue’s public relations office touted the new center as a model of low-cost, high-quality care.
 Directly across the hall from the 12-bed labor and delivery (L&D) unit, the four birthing rooms were outfitted with Jacuzzi-style tubs, rocking chairs and spacious beds.
 There was ample space for visiting family and friends.

-The birth center's homey decor served a deeper purpose.
+The birth center’s homey decor served a deeper purpose.
 Such facilities are designed to support women who are able and willing to give birth with minimal medical assistance.
 Modest luxuries like tubs and birthing balls replace high-tech interventions like spinal epidurals and constant fetal monitoring.
-While sometimes medically necessary, the widespread use of the more intrusive practices even in low-risk labors has been linked to the country's soaring c-section rate, which increased 50 percent over the last decade.
+While sometimes medically necessary, the widespread use of the more intrusive practices even in low-risk labors has been

 The factors behind the increase in c-sections, from mothers’ fear of pain to physicians’ anxiety about malpractice suits, are subject to heated debate.
 About three out of every 10 births in the United States are by c-section; in 2007, the rate in New York State was nearly 34 percent.
 Compared to vaginal births, c-sections carry a higher risk of complications, a longer recovery period and lowered immunity in the baby.
 They also cost insurers at least 50 percent more than normal births, according to a report from Childbirth Connection.